Kobe Bryant Dead at 41: Dwyane Wade, Drake and More Stars Pay Tribute

 Kobe Byrant's friends, family, fans and fellow sports stars are mourning the loss of the basketball icon.

-As news of his tragic death emerged on Sunday, the world took to social media to react to the heartbreaking news.
+As news of this devastating crash emerged on Sunday, the world took to social media to react to the heartbreaking loss.
 Among the stars mourning Kobe's death is fellow basketball legend Scottie Pippen who tweeted to his followers, "I'm stunned.
 Words can't even come close to describing it.
 Just an incredibly sad and tragic day."

+"There's no words to express the pain Im going through with this tragedy of loosing my neice Gigi & my brother @kobebryant I love u and u will be missed," Shaq tweeted.
+"My condolences goes out to the Bryant family and the families of the other passengers on board.
+IM SICK RIGHT NOW."

 "I hope this isn't true man!!!"
 Tristan Thompson tweeted Sunday.
 "Not Kobe."